atxwang/atxwang.github.io/_posts/2025/music2025.md

 **Spotify's Discover Weekly feature**
 -
 Besides social media, I mostly find new music through Spotify's Discover Weekly playlist.
 Does it often recommend songs/artists you already listen to?
 Yeah.
 Does it usually contain mostly the same kind of Gen Z shoegaze slop?
 Yeah.
-But does it actually lock in every once in a while?
+Doesn't it come from Spotify, which is generally an evil company?
 Yeah.
+But does it actually lock in on suggesting new, great music every once in a while?
+Yeah- at least,

 **Windmill Scene (that isn't Geese)**
 -